-Their latest restaurant, Chef Lee, has been operating in “soft opening” mode out of a space at the corner of Saint-Catherine and Saint-Marc for a few weeks now, but is calling tomorrow, June 9, its official first day.
+Their latest restaurant, Chef Lee, has been operating in “soft opening” mode out of a space at the corner of Sainte-Catherine and Saint-Marc for a few weeks now, but is calling tomorrow, June 9, its official first day.

 Unlike Qing Hua, which sells traditional northern Chinese jiaozi, and Sammi & Soupe, which specializes in Shanghai’s famed xiao long bao, at Chef Lee, the sheng jian bao, a style also originating in Shanghai, is the focal point.

-To achieve their crisp, bronzed bottoms and silky-soft dome tops, sheng jian baos are huddled tightly into a large circular pan where they are first fried in oil and then steamed with water, before being given a liberal dusting of green onions and toasted sesame.
+To achieve their crisp, bronzed bottoms and silky-soft dome tops, sheng jian bao are huddled tightly into a large circular pan where they are first fried in oil and then steamed with water, before being given a liberal dusting of green onions and toasted sesame.
 (A segment of the cooking process can be seen on the restaurant’s Instagram account.)

 Rebecca Guo, who handles digital marketing for the restaurant, tells Eater via email that these particular Shanghainese dumplings “hold a solid place” in owner Xiao Dan Song’s heart, and that he has “always wanted to bring them the Montreal.”

-And so Song, and his wife and partner Ting Liu, have enlisted the help of chef Wei Lee after whom the restaurant is named.
+And so Song and his wife and partner, Ting Liu, have enlisted the help of chef Wei Lee after whom the restaurant is named.
 Lee is a Shanghai native, who Guo says was born into a multigenerational family of cooks and has raked in numerous awards in China, where he began his career in 1990.

 Chef Lee (now the restaurant, not the person) takes up the locale just next door to Liu and Song’s Shaughnessy Village outpost for Sammi & Soupe — giving diners the option of trying both Shanghainese specialties in one trip to the neighbourhood, replete with eateries serving up some of the city’s finest Chinese, Japanese, and Korean fare to the Concordia crowd.